agentml/ahn-ml-lab.github.io/index.md

 - Learning Representations, World Models, and Policies
 - Unsupervised and Structured (causal, compositional, temporal, hierarchical) Learning

+### **Openings**
+- I'm looking for highly motivated students in all degree programs, Ph.D., M.S., and Undergraduate.
+If you're interested in researching on machine learning for intelligent agents, please send me an email with your CV and transcript.

 ### **News**
 - Co-organizing ICLR 22 Workshop on the Elements of Reasoning: Objects, Structure and Causality.
 More information will come soon.
 - "ROOTS: Object-Centric Representation and Rendering for 3D Scenes" is accepted in the Journal of Machine Learning Research